A Black principal was accused of embracing critical race theory in the classroom. He’s now out of a job.

 “How did we get here?” he asked, which was met with laughter from the audience, according to KERA.
 “We got here through critical race theory, social-emotional learning and equity, whatever you want to label it.
 It is my sincere hope that this board will continue to remove this divisive ideology from our district.”

-On the evening of this week’s vote, Whitfield tweeted a line from writer James Baldwin featured in the 1963 book, “The Fire Next Time”: “It will be hard, James, but you come from sturdy, peasant stock, men who picked cotton and dammed rivers and built railroads, and, in the teeth of the most terrifying odds, achieved an unassailable and monumental dignity.”
+On the evening of this week’s vote, Whitfield tweeted a line from writer James Baldwin featured in the 1963 book “The Fire Next Time”: “It will be hard, James, but you come from sturdy, peasant stock, men who picked cotton and dammed rivers and built railroads, and, in the teeth of the most terrifying odds, achieved an unassailable and monumental dignity.”

 The board of trustees went on to approve a settlement to end his contract and three-year tenure with the district.
 He will be on paid administrative leave until August 2023, according to a copy of the settlement agreement obtained by The Post.